h4rvey-g/ob-Notes/USMLE/Cardiology/ECGs.md

 #  Early repolarization
 ![[Pasted image 20230617214946.png]]
 on the LEFT, the T wave repolarization looks like a continuation of the S wave.
 This is not ST elevation and is seen often in young adults.
 It is called benign early repolarization.
 On the right, you clearly see the completion of the S wave and a clear ST Segment which allows you to do an accurate ST Elevation measurement.
+# Premature Atrial Complex (PAC)
+A premature atrial complex (PAC) is a <mark style="background: #FFF3A34A;">premature beat arising from ectopic pacemaking tissue within the atria</mark>.
+There is an abnormal P wave, usually followed by a normal QRS complex.
+AKA: Atrial ectopics, atrial extrasystoles, atrial premature beats, atrial premature depolarisations.
+>[!tip]
+>- Abnormal (non-sinus) P wave usually followed by a normal QRS complex (< 120 ms)
+>- Post-extrasystolic pauses may be present — PACs that reach the SA node may depolarise it, causing the SA node to be “reset”, with a longer-than-normal interval before the next sinus beat arrives
+>- PACs may also be conducted aberrantly (usually RBBB morphology), or not conducted at all.
+P waves will still be visible in both cases
 # Hyperkalemia
 | 高钾血症：三低一高 | 低钾血症：三高一低 |
 |:------------------:|:------------------:|